Choose the source of data and authoring tool

 For more information about this source of data, see Perspectives and measure groups provided in the Analysis Services cube for Visual Studio.

 The warehouse database is a relational database that organizes data in a set of related tables and provides views and table-valued functions for accessing that data.
-Data from the team project collections is gathered and maintained in the warehouse database.
+Data from the project collections is gathered and maintained in the warehouse database.
 If you are familiar with writing Transact-SQL queries, you can create reports by using the warehouse database.

 For more information about the warehouse database, see Table reference for the relational warehouse database.